Albertonykus's avatar

 Favourite TV Shows

-Phineas and Ferb, Hilda, Frieren, The Hunt, Africa, The Life of Birds, The Life of Mammals, Prehistoric Planet, Animaniacs, My Little Pony: Friendship is Magic, The Velvet Claw, The Story of Perrine
+Phineas and Ferb, Hilda, Frieren, Laid-Back Camp, The Hunt, Africa, The Life of Birds, The Life of Mammals, Prehistoric Planet, Animaniacs, My Little Pony: Friendship is Magic, The Velvet Claw, The Fragrant Flower Blooms with Dignity, The Story of Perrine

 Favourite Books

-Dinosaurs: The Most Complete, Up-to-Date Encyclopedia for Dinosaur Lovers of All Ages, Avian Evolution, A Field Guide to Mesozoic Birds and Other Winged Dinosaurs, Where Song Began, The Ancestor's Tale, The Bartimaeus Trilogy, The Animals of Farthing Wood
+Dinosaurs: The Most Complete, Up-to-Date Encyclopedia for Dinosaur Lovers of All Ages, Avian Evolution, A Field Guide to Mesozoic Birds and Other Winged Dinosaurs, Where Song Began, The Bartimaeus Trilogy, The Animals of Farthing Wood

 anonymous's avatar